Mohammad1745/cachifyjs/README.md

 ### 1. Caching API Response:

 To use CachifyJS, import the `cachify` function into your JavaScript file and pass your API call to it.
 The `cachify` function will first check if the API response is already cached in local storage.
-If it is, it will return the cached data, make the api call, cache the response data and run the callback.
+If it is, it will return the cached data inside a wrapper (ex: {data: cachedData}), make the api call, cache the response data and run the callback.
 If not, it will make the API call, cache the response data in local storage and return the data.

 Here's an example: